 Precaution: If you are allergic to salicylates like aspirin, avoid using willow bark.
 Also if you suffer from diabetes, gout, asthma, gastritis, hemophilia and stomach ulcers, consult your doctor before having this herb.
-Those taking blood thinners and nonsteroidal anti-inflammatory drugs (NSAIDs) should also consult their health care providers.
+Those taking blood thinners and nonsteroidal anti-inflammatory drugs (NSAIDs) should also consult their healthcare providers.
 This herb is also not suitable for children under the age of 16.

-3. Butterbur Herbal Remedy for Migraine
+3. Butterbur Herbal Remedy for a Migraine

 Butterbur (Petasites hybridus), the perennial shrub found in Europe and parts of Asia and North America, gets its name due to its large leaves that are used to wrap butter in summers.
 Traditionally, butterbur has been used since ancient times for treating pain, fever and spasms.
 The modern medical herbalists, however, depend on this herb to cure migraine headaches as well as asthma.
-This herb contains the components petasin and isopetasin that reduce spasms and inflammation to give you the much needed relief.
+This herb contains the components petasin and isopetasin that reduce spasms and inflammation to give you the much-needed relief.

 Studies have been conducted with the extract of butterbur called Petadolex that has successfully reduced the frequency of migraine attacks during experimentation.
 However, because this herb also contains pyrrolizidine alkaloids that can damage your liver, it is not at all advisable to use it in raw form or as teas or tinctures.
-Butterbur supplements are available in market that come without the liver toxic compound.
+Butterbur supplements are available in the market that comes without the liver toxic compound.

-How to Take Butterbur Extract for Migraine?
+How to Take Butterbur Extract for a Migraine?

 If you want to use butterbur herb, go for commercially available butterbur supplements to save your liver from getting damaged.
 These extracts are made after elimination of the toxic compound found in the herb.
 Take 50-75 mg of butterbur twice daily.
-You should however, consult your doctor before you go for any supplement for migraine.
+You should, however, consult your doctor before you go for any supplement for a migraine.